IPLC-Miami/booksmartly/README.md

 - After email verification, they can log in and follow the booking workflow.
 - Patients can edit their profile details, including name, age, and contact information.
 - They can book, view and cancel appointments from their dashboard.
-- Patients can access their medical history and view prescriptions and doctor's remarks (if any).
+- Patients can access their medical history and view prescriptions and clinician's remarks (if any).

 ## Reception Dashboard Testing Guide
 | Reception Email            | Password     |